Frequently Asked Questions

 -

 The campus itself is free; only Museum entry requires paid timed-entry tickets.
-Museum tickets are now on sale for visits from June 19 through November 30, 2026.
-Museum tickets are anticipated to sell fast, and online advance reservations are strongly recommended.
+Museum tickets are released for future dates on a periodic basis. .
+With a high level of interest in the Museum, online advance reservations are strongly recommended.
 Tickets may not be available on-site.

 -